zaksabeast/PokeReader/README.md

 1. The launcher runs the setup command, which moves `pkrd:game`'s session handle to PokeReader
 1. When a game launches, PokeReader checks to see if it's a known game and patches the same function NTR patches.
 The patch runs `pkrd:game`'s game hook command with a copy of the `pkrd:game` session handle
 1. The game runs the patched function and behaves the same as normal, except it also runs `pkrd:game`'s game hook command
-1. PokeReader receives the stack pointer as an argument, opens a debug session with the game and the `gsp` module, and runs whatever code we want for that game
+1. PokeReader receives the stack pointer as an argument, opens a debug session with the game, and runs whatever code we want for that game

 The `pkrd:game` session handle is given to PokeReader so games don't need to open a session, which means smaller patches.

 Debug sessions are closed after they're used so other tools (like Rosalina) can freely open debug sessions as well, provided the sessions are cleaned up after use.
 This also prevents locks between PokeReader, the game, and the home menu.

 PokeReader doesn't patch system modules, so it's more resiliant to updates and less prone to patching incorrectly.
-It uses debug sessions to have read/write access to the game, and also requires a debug session with `gsp` to be able to draw to the screen.
+It uses debug sessions to have read/write access to the game.

 Since PokeReader's game hook command only runs when the game calls it and the game is only patched when launched, closing and reopening games should not cause crashes, which is another NTR limit.